Conedy/Conedy/documentation/parameters.rst

    N = co.network()
    N.addNode(co.logisticMap(2.6))

 To change a parameter after node creation, the ``setParam``-function can be used.
-Just specify node number, parameter name and the new desired new value
+Just specify node number, parameter name and the new desired new value:

 .. testcode:: test2